graybealski/cf-conventions-work/FAQ.md

 There are some units CF allows that do not appear in UDUNITS.
 In particular:
 * sverdrup:  measure of volume transport, equivalent to 1 million cubic metres per second (264,000,000 USgal/s).
 Its symbol is Sv, which conflicts with the SI unit symbol for sievert.
 * PSU: practical salinity unit, a measure of salinity
-* decibel: a logarithmic measure of relative acoustic or energy intensity; symbol dB, db, or dbel
+* decibel: a logarithmic measure of relative acoustic or energy intensity; symbol dB, db, or dbel (the reference level is specified in the standard names that use this canonical unit)

 Note that CF depends on UDUNITS as a standard for formatting the units string, but not as a software package.